Nadia Sawalha: Personal life

-Sawalha has suffered from psoriasis, and has used homeopathy rather than conventional treatment.
-In 2019, Sawalha revealed on Loose Women that she suffers from tinnitus.

 On Christmas Day 1997, Sawalha's first husband, Justin Mildwater, ended his life by suicide.
 They had been married for five years, but had split up a few months before.
 On 6 June 2002, she married her second husband, Mark Adderley.
-The following year, he was caught on the M4 near Chippenham at more than two times over the drink-drive limit.
+The following year, he was caught on the M4 near Chippenham with twice the legal level of alcohol in his blood to legally drive.
 Adderley has been sober following a period of rehabilitation.
 Both Sawalha and Adderley have discussed his path to sobriety on their YouTube channel.
-Sawalha is an atheist.
+The couple live in Upper Norwood, south London, and have two daughters.

+Sawalha has suffered from psoriasis, and has used homeopathy rather than conventional treatment.
+In 2019, Sawalha revealed on Loose Women that she suffers from tinnitus.
 On 31 May 2017, Sawalha spoke in an emotional video online about losing her hair at the age of 52.
 Sawalha said that her curls were fake and she was going through the perimenopause, the start of the menopause.
 She said that a doctor told her in September 2016 she had the balding gene.
 On 25 November 2022, Sawalha announced on Loose Women that she had been diagnosed with ADHD at the age of 58.

-In the wake of the 2023 Israel-Hamas war, Sawalha has been an outspoken advocate for Palestine, and a critic of Israel.
-An Instagram interview she conducted with Lizzie Greenwood, a former Worker's Party candidate at the 2024 general election, was described as "incendiary" by The Jewish Chronicle in December 2024, reporting on comments made by Greenwood.
-According to the article, Sawalha claimed that the media’s agenda was “Zionist” and that the terrorists were “freedom fighters”.
+Sawalha is an atheist.

+In the wake of the Gaza war, Sawalha has been a vocal advocate for Palestine, and a critic of Israel.
+In July 2026, Sawalha and Adderley received an apology, substantial libel damages and legal costs from the Daily Mail and Metro publisher over false allegations that suggested the couple showed "support for terrorism or hatred of Jews".
+The following month, she threatened legal action against ITV, claiming that they had dropped her from Loose Women for speaking out in favour of Palestinian rights.
+A group of Jewish entertainment industry executives had sent a dossier to the network, urging them not to bring Sawalha back; they cited "repeated examples of conspiratorial rhetoric, inflammatory commentary, disinformation, and antisemitic discourse".
+She stated that she has not been given a chance to see the document and respond to the claims, but has denied antisemitism.
+The European Legal Support Center, which advocates for pro-Palestinian cases, has written to ITV on her behalf; they allege discrimination owing to her "anti-Zionist beliefs, which are protected under the Equality Act 2010".